Last reviewed: 2026-04-12

 Subtler but persistent.
 High-speed solar wind from holes in the Sun's corona.
 Keeps Kp elevated at 3-5 for days at a time.
 Predictable — they recur every 27 days as the Sun rotates.
 Less dramatic than CMEs but more reliable.

 The interplanetary magnetic field has a north-south component called Bz.
 When Bz points south (negative values), it opposes Earth's northward field and energy pours into the magnetosphere.
 When Bz is north, the magnetosphere shrugs off the solar wind much more effectively.
 Bz is the single most important real-time predictor of whether a Kp spike is coming.
-We show it in our solar data panel.
+We can't forecast Bz until it arrives at the DSCOVR satellite at the L1 point — which gives about 30-60 minutes of warning before it reaches Earth.

-Our History tab overlays Schumann score against Kp over time.
+Our History tab on the dashboard overlays Schumann score against Kp over time.
 The correlation is visible at a glance.

 Using Kp in Practice